 | Ultra-light, minimal radial space | Thin section ball bearing | Low mass and thin rings |

-Haron Bearing Pro Tip: Our technicians often see teams optimize for bearing friction alone and then “pay it back” in control instability.
-We evaluate efficiency at the joint level: motor current, settling time, and thermal rise after integration—not just bearing torque in isolation.
+Haron Bearing Pro Tip: Teams often optimize bearing friction alone and later face control instability.
+We assess efficiency at the joint level—motor current, settling time, and thermal rise after integration—not just bearing torque in isolation.

 What bearings do most skaters use?

-Most skates use standard deep-groove ball bearings, commonly in 608 or 627 sizes, because they’re inexpensive, efficient at high speed, and easy to seal.
-They’re typically rated by ABEC (with caveats) and paired with shields or seals to manage dirt and moisture.
-For robotics, these are rarely used for high-moment joints due to limited stiffness.
+Most skates use 608 or 627 deep groove ball bearings because they are low-cost, high-speed, and easy to seal.
+They are often ABEC -rated with shields or seals for dirt and moisture protection, but are rarely used in high-moment robot joints due to limited stiffness.

 Why 608-style bearings dominate skating